mysensors/NodeManager/README.md

 ### NodeManager configuration

 The next step is to enable NodeManager's modules required for your sensors.
 When a module is enabled, the required library will be loaded and the corresponding sensor will be made available.
-To enable it, set it to 1.
+To enable it, uncomment the line.
 Enabled only what you need to ensure enough storage is left for your custom code.

 ### Add your sensors